BCLab-UNM/Swarmathon-Docs/Competition Rules.md

     1.2.
 Refer to the "Breaking a tie" subsection near the bottom of this document for rules in the case of a tie score during a given round.
-Note that the exact number and spatial distribution of resources in each round will not be revealed in advance of the competition.